Configuring an MFA policy for strong authentication

 Device Integrity: Define how authentication and registration attempts should proceed in the event that a device integrity check yields inconclusive results.
 Select Permissive if you want to allow the process to continue.
 Select Restrictive if you want to block the user in such situations.

-The Permissive/Restrictive buttons are displayed only if device integrity checking is enabled for the application on the Authenticator tab of the Applications definition page.
+The Permissive/Restrictive buttons display only if you enable device integrity checking for the application on the Mobile tab of the Applications definition page.

 -